A man of eighty has outlived probably three new schools of painting, two of architecture and poetry and a hundred in dress.

 Meaning

-In the quote “A man of eighty has outlived probably three new schools of painting, two of architecture and poetry and a hundred in dress.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.
+“A man of eighty has outlived probably three new schools of painting, two of architecture and poetry and a hundred in dress.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme